Jeroen Cornelissen

 He received his PhD (cum laude) from the University of Nijmegen in 2001.
 After postdoctoral work at the IBM Almaden Research Center in San Jose, USA. he returned to Nijmegen, where he was appointed as an Assistant Professor until 2009.
 His current research interests are in well-defined polymer architectures, hybrid systems of synthetic macromolecules and biopolymers and the use of viruses as building blocks in functional materials.

-ORCID: http://orcid.org/0000-0003-1462-6541
+ORCID: 0000-0002-7204-2926

-Elizabeth Cosgriff-Hernandez, Associate editor
+Elizabeth Cosgriff-Hernandez, Associate Editor

 The University of Texas at Austin, USA